sydney-machine-learning/translationanalysis-Georgianlanguage/Georgian Texts/Vazha Pshavela/Prose/revised/ggl/01_violet.en.md

 I can't hear anything clearly, only some bubbling, gurgling, muffled noise coming from my chest.
 Wow, what a shame Yes, come to the mountain!
-Bechav will feel the cold, or he will tie a zipper on his head; God gave it as water life is short The beauty of the country is from him It's one hundred seconds.
+Bechav will feel the cold, or he will tie a zipper on his head; God gave it as water life is short.
+The beauty of the country is from him It's one hundred seconds.
 Ia will start kissing He will say: "Wahmeo!
 If you gave birth to me, Lord, Why not have a great day, father?!